Are you wondering “Is my browser secure?” Follow these super-easy steps to get the best browser security for a safer web browsing experience.

 Fret not, though!
 In this detailed post, we’ll give you all the information you need to improve your browser security – whether it’s Firefox, Chrome, or Explorer – and minimize the risk of your data getting exposed.

-Popular Browser Features and Their Security Vulnerabilities
+Popular Browser Security Features and Vulnerabilities

 Browsers make it possible to access the Internet, but while doing so, they rely on a variety of tools like cookies, Java, Flash, ActiveX, etc. to provide you with a complete online experience.
 While these options are mostly enabled by default to make your online sessions seamless, they do come with certain security risks.